PedroHBrasil/PedroHBrasil/README.md

 - 🤔 I’m looking for help with my next steps as a dev.
 I guess a mentor would be nice.
 - 💬 Ask me about how could we work together on that cool idea that you have.
 - 📫 How to reach me: pedrohbrasil7@gmail.com
-- ⚡ Fun fact: amazing how devs can go from feeling like a god to feeling like trash (works both ways) in a matter of minutes lol
+- ⚡ Fun fact: amazing how devs can go from feeling like a god to feeling like trash (works both ways) in a matter of seconds lol